Governors react to Trump's National Guard deployment

 (CNN)Some governors responded enthusiastically to President Donald Trump's plan to send the National Guard to the southern border, while others criticized it and suggested they would not comply if directed to send troops from their states.

 The governors of the border states of New Mexico, Texas and Arizona -- all Republicans -- expressed their support.
-But the office of the California governor, a Democrat, did not indicate to CNN whether the governor would back deploying guard troops.
+But the office of the California governor, a Democrat, did not indicate to CNN whether the governor would back deploying Guard troops.

 In announcing the plan Wednesday, Homeland Security Secretary Kirstjen Nielsen said the administration intended to work "in conjunction with" border state governors.
 The Trump administration has not approached the plan as a national effort, and said it has reached out only to governors from Southwest border states about deployment.